Kotlin/KMP-App-Template-Native/README.md

 - [SKIE](https://github.com/touchlab/SKIE) for smoother Swift interop
 - [KMM-ViewModel](https://github.com/rickclephas/KMM-ViewModel) for shared ViewModel implementations in common code

+> These are just some of the possible libraries to use for these tasks with Kotlin Multiplatform, and their usage here isn't a strong recommendation for these specific libraries over the available alternatives.
+You can find a wide variety of curated multiplatform libraries in the [kmp-awesome](https://github.com/terrakok/kmp-awesome) repository.

 And the following Android-specific dependencies:

 - [Jetpack Compose](https://developer.android.com/jetpack/compose)